TIBCOSoftware/flogo/docs/docs/create-activity.md

 Before you can get started with this guide you need to make sure you have the right prerequisites installed:

 * The Go programming language should be [installed](https://golang.org/doc/install).
 This includes setting your GOPATH env var, as well.
-* You should have Flogo installed: `go get github.com/TIBCOSoftware/flogo-cli`
+* You should have Flogo installed: `go get -u github.com/TIBCOSoftware/flogo-cli/...`
 * And you should have golint installed: `go get -u github.com/golang/lint/golint`

 ## Creating the basic framework